Melbourne Sandbelt

 The Melbourne Sandbelt is a region in southeastern Melbourne, Australia, known for its sandy soil.
 Several significant golf courses are located in the region.

 Location

-The Melbourne Sandbelt is a rough triangle extending from Brighton south along the coast of Port Phillip Bay to Frankston and to the east as far as Heatherton, Clayton and Oakleigh.
+The Melbourne Sandbelt is a rough triangle extending from Brighton south along the coast of Port Phillip Bay to Frankston and to the east as far as Clayton and Springvale.

 Geology

 Much of Melbourne's eastern suburbs are covered by heavy clay subsoil.
 Around 20 million years ago, lower lying areas were flooded, which deposited sandstone material, now known as the Brighton Group.
+A map can be found in this paper.
 The Sandbelt suburbs are built on remnant sand dunes from this time.
 The sand can reach a depth of 80 metres in some places.
 Further east and north, the clay remains, and this region is sometimes referred to as the Clay Belt by contrast to the Sandbelt.

 Flora of the Sandbelt

 The surface soils across the Sandbelt today are the result of the geology, topography, marine currents, climate and vegetation.
 The present-day coastal dune systems were formed in the last 6000 years by wave action depositing sand and silts from the bay onto its beaches.
 The most prominent dune systems are between Mordialloc and Frankston.
 This formed a coastal barrier, behind which occurs the Carrum Carrum Swamp in a section of the Port-Phillip sunkland.

 Currently, the Sandbelt region has been impacted by extensive suburb growth, and there are few locations where the remnant vegetation has been preserved.
 Revegetation efforts by local councils are ongoing, and seek to return the land back to the remnant vegetation (prior to European settlement).
 To help achieve this, various vegetation communities have been identified.

 The following table presents the different vegetation communities of the Sandbelt, along with a list of associated species.